gnunn-gitops/gitops-admin-plugin/README.md

 As a result this plugin is not particularly suitable for users working with Argo CD in multi-tenant deployments.
 This is because in a multi-tenant scenario Argo RBAC must be used to enforce separation between tenants and tenants cannot be allowed direct access to the namespace where Argo CD and the Applications are deployed.
 Otherwise the user will be able to view secrets they should not have access to, potentially modify Application objects to bypass Argo CD RBAC, etc.

-I am very optimistic that when [Applications in Any Namespace](https://argo-cd.readthedocs.io/en/stable/operator-manual/app-any-namespace) becomes GA this will become the preferred way to manage tenancy in Argo CD and the plugins resource based philosophy is well suited for this.
+This plugin does work well with [Applications in Any Namespace](https://argo-cd.readthedocs.io/en/stable/operator-manual/app-any-namespace) which isa my preferred way to handle multi-tenancy despite it not currently being GA.

-However at this time the plugin is most suited for cluster and Argo CD administrators who will typically have elevated permissions.
+Outside of Applications in Any Namespace, at this time the plugin is most suited for cluster and Argo CD administrators who will typically have elevated permissions.

 # Limitations